google-research/google-research/code_as_policies/README.md

 We provide a list of self-contained colabs:

 * LMP Examples - Follows the examples given in the Method section
-* Experiment*: - These colabs reproduce experiment results in the paper
+* Experiment* - These colabs reproduce experiment results in the paper
+* Interactive Demo - Interactive simulated tabletop manipulation domain